SIDS: Sudden Infant Death Syndrome

-But there is good news: as the study of SIDS continues, we have a better understanding what causes SIDS and, more importantly, how to prevent it.
-In fact, largely due to a simple change in recommended sleeping position, the incidence of SIDS has dropped 53% since the early 1990s.
+But there is good news: as the study of SIDS continues, we have a better understanding of what causes SIDS and, more importantly, how to prevent it.
+In fact, largely due to a simple change in recommended sleeping positions, the incidence of SIDS has dropped 53% since the early 1990s.

 Today, the American Academy of Pediatrics (AAP) recommendation is simple: always put infants and newborns to sleep on their backs.
 Side sleeping is not considered safe and is not recommended by the AAP Task Force on Sudden Infant Death Syndrome.

 Beyond sleep position, a few other factors have been linked to decreased SIDS, including:

 - Breastfeed your baby.